slinlee/paulaandken/wedding.md

 | Deluxe Double | Sleeps 2 | $273/2390 SEK per night |
 | Etage Suite | Sleeps 2 | $400/3500 SEK per night |

-*Please contact Rebecka Wirf directly and mention Paula Lee and Ken Lee's room block to reserve a room at a discounted rate.
+*Please contact Rebecka Wirf directly and mention Paula Lee's room block to reserve a room at a discounted rate.
 The discounted rate is only available until August 30.
 The hotel may also be available using points via SPG or Chase Rewards.*

 Rebecka Wirf
 <br>Meetings & Events Coordinator